jmnarloch/trie/README.md

 Project includes simple JMH benchmark that measures the throughput of selected operations on the data structures.
 For the sake of the benchmark every Trie instance has been populated with 1024 unique entries.
-The benchmark measures the time of retrieving and item or replacing it's value.
+The benchmark measures the throughput of retrieving a key value and inserting a new one.

 | Data structure          | put() (ops/sec) | get() (ops/sec) |
 |-------------------------|-----------------|-----------------|